Skip to main content

 Broaden your impact

-Consider organizing a community clean up for water quality, to help your neighbors.
-Or sign up to adopt a storm drain or two in your neighborhood.
-Adopters sweep up leaves, trash, and other debris off the surface of their assigned drain year round and report on the amount of debris picked up.
-Keeping the drains clear not only reduces pollutants going into lakes and rivers, it helps prevent localized flooding.
+Consider adopting a storm drain or two in your neighborhood.
+Adopters sweep up leaves, trash, and other debris off the surface of their assigned drain throughout the year and report on how much debris they pick up.
+Keeping the drains clear not only cuts down the pollution going into lakes and rivers, it also helps prevent localized flooding.
 Visit the Adopt-a-Drain web site to find storm drains around the state that are waiting to be adopted.

 Composting is best

-Don't add leaves to the regular trash (it's illegal!) and don't burn them.
-Burning leaves releases lots of smoke and causes breathing problems for people with asthma and other conditions, and leads to long-term health effects for all of us.
+So what should you do with the leaves you rake up?
+State law forbids putting yard waste in the regular trash, and burning leaves creates a lot of smoke that causes breathing problems for people with asthma and other conditions and leads to long-term health effects for all of us.

-If you do your own composting, you can use leaves in your bin.
-Or take them to your local yard waste or compost site.
+If you compost at home or in a community garden, you can use leaves in your bin.
+Your local yard waste or compost site will also likely take them.
 Contact your county for information on locations, items accepted, and any fees.

 Whole or shredded leaves also can be used as mulch.
 Mulch benefits the soil and reduces weeds.
-On the lawn, use a mower to break apart the leaves so that they fall between the blades of grass.
+Use a mulching blade in combination with a mulching plug on your lawnmower to finely cut the leaves so they fall between the blades of grass.
 Don't let the leaf layer get too thick!
 In garden beds, leaves provide a protective layer of insulation for perennial gardens and shrubbery, either bagged or loose.
 Read these additional tips for mulching from Minnesota Extension.

 Choose convenience

-Your garbage hauler may separately collect yard waste — sometimes for an additional fee — and bring it to a commercial compost site.
+Your garbage hauler may separately collect yard waste — sometimes for an additional fee — and take it to a commercial compost site.
 Contact your hauler to learn about your pick-up options.

 Go ahead and jump

 Before bagging or moving the leaves, jump in them!
-Inhale deeply.
+Feel and hear the crunch and rustle of the leaves.
+If you have kids, select some leaves for craft projects.
 Share your pile by leaving it on the lawn near the sidewalk for a few days with chalk note that says, "jump!"
-There are tons of benefits to playing outside.
+There are many benefits to playing outside.
 Soak in the fall while it lasts!

 Share this